FabianN/Minecraft-Sheller/README.md

     CARTO_OPTIONS="-q -s"
 This contains all of the options you want when running cartography.

+    CARTO_NIGHT=0
+Set this to 1 if you want a cartography night render.

+    CARTO_NIGHTOPTIONS="-q -s -m 4 -n"
+This contains all of the options you want when running cartography night render.

+    CARTO_CAVE=0
+Set this to 1 if you want a cartography cave render.

+    CARTO_CAVEOPTIONS="-q -s -m 4 -c"
+This contains all of the options you want when running cartography cave render.

+	DATE_DIR=0
+Set this to 1 if you want all of the cartography images to be placed in a folder of the date of their run (great when you have multiple renders of the same snapshot).

     MAP_CHANGES=1
 Set this to 1 if you want cartography to also create a 'changes.png' file that will show you what has changed since the last mapper, 0 will turn this feature off.